Extensive Home Recording Studio Equipment List

 Diffusion

-Diffusion products scatter audio waves so they don't build up in particular spots and are also good at preventing standing waves.
+Diffusion products scatter audio waves so they don’t build up in a particular spot.
+They are also good at preventing standing waves.
 An additional effect of diffusing the sound is that it can make your room sound bigger than it actually is.
+Diffusers are acoustic treatment fixtures that use harder materials with an irregular pattern.

 Bass Traps

+These are acoustic treatment fixtures that use dense material to mitigate low-frequency build-up.
 Low frequencies have long wavelengths that tend to travel along surfaces like walls and build up in corners.
-This problem is significantly reduced by putting bass traps in the corners.
+This problem is reduced by putting bass traps in the corners.

 Drum Shields / Isolation Booths